City Pair Flights for FY 2021

 City Pair Summary

-Rates shown are government contract fares between Washington, DC and Frankfurt, Germany.
-These fixed rate fares are available to U.S. federal employees on official travel in either direction between Washington and Frankfurt.
+Rates shown are government contract fares between Atlanta, GA and Cincinnati, OH.
+These fixed rate fares are available to U.S. federal employees on official travel in either direction between Atlanta and Cincinnati.
 All prices are for one-way service in either direction.

 Business Class flights may only be taken if it is the most economical option or if your agency has authorized other than Coach Class service in accordance with Federal Travel Regulations (FTR) (§ 301-10.123).

-How long is the flight between Washington, DC and Frankfurt, Germany?
+How long is the flight between Atlanta, GA and Cincinnati, OH?

-The flight between Washington, DC and Frankfurt, Germany is 3,524 nautical miles which takes approximately 8 hours and 12 minutes. † This calculation does not take into consideration real-time weather conditions and may be off by up to 10%.
+The flight between Atlanta, GA and Cincinnati, OH is 325 nautical miles which takes approximately 46 minutes. † This calculation does not take into consideration real-time weather conditions and may be off by up to 10%.

 † Nautical miles are the preferred unit of measure for distance at sea or in flight.
 A nautical mile is 1.15 regular miles.